 Design thinking isn’t the only way to bring a “Students as Producers” approach to a course, but it’s an interesting and useful way.
 For Course Design Institute participants who opt in to the design thinking session, the institute will provide an introduction to design thinking and assistance in crafting course assignments and assessments that feature human-centered design.

-The Course Design Institute will consist of a mix of small-group and large-group sessions, as well as individual work time and teaching consultations with CFT staff.
+The Course Design Institutes will consist of a mix of small-group and large-group sessions, as well as individual work time and teaching consultations with CFT staff.
 Lunches will be provided each day.
 For small-group sessions, participants will work in cohorts based on discipline and/or the kinds of student production their courses might involve.